 The Regent from Brooks was initially reintroduced in 2015 in just four colorways—white/teal/purple, alloy/risk red/black, black/blue/yellow, and white/pink/ultramarine—but the colorways later expanded to more than 10.
 The low-tops’ uppers contained a combination of mesh, suede leather, textile, and synthetic materials which made for a nice and interesting contrasting look.

 A Brooks Regent collaboration with the athletic-apparel label, Fairplay, marked the end of the Heritage Collection.

 6. The Fusion

 When Brooks brought back the silhouette in 2015, four colorways were released.
 Two of the colorways contained multi-colored uppers while the other two featured tonal ones with speckled soles.
-The low-top Brooks sneakers featured a combination of suede, mesh, and leather for the uppers, padded tongues and collars, removable molded foam insoles, breathable fabric linings, and EVA midsoles.
+The low-top Brooks shoes featured a combination of suede, mesh, and leather for the uppers, padded tongues and collars, removable molded foam insoles, breathable fabric linings, and EVA midsoles.

 7. The Doherty

 While Brooks Sports Inc. may now be known as the leading shoe company when it comes to runners, they once produced shoes for other sports before they finally focused on the running industry.
 One of those they manufactured were the performance sneakers, Doherty, for the sport of tennis.

 The Doherty was named after the Doherty brothers, sibling tennis legends Reginald and Laurence, who dominated the sport from 1897 to 1906.
 The two held the record for most double titles won—eight, to be exact—at Wimbledon.
 Laurence was the first foreigner to win the U.S singles title in 1903 and held 13 single men’s titles while Reginald took four.